adelphi-ed-tech/au-courses/courses/open-ed.md

    can.
 Facilitate interaction between commenters who have similar, conflicting, or overlapping ideas.

-Your grade in this area will be a combination of self-, instructor-, and peer-evaluations.
+Your grade in this area will be determined by the session leader survey completed by all participants.

 Open Education Report
 ----------------------------------------------